overload-development-community/otl.gg/README.md

 # Version History

+## v4.0.6 - 9/21/2020

+* Fax various bugs introduced with home maps in v4.0.4.
+* Fix divide by zero errors for damage per death.

 ## v4.0.5 - 9/7/2020

 * Channel topics for challenges and new teams have been removed, and replaced with a pinned message.